The Scary Global Water Crisis That Is Coming Soon

 Water shortages may seem like a horror trope from apocalyptic films, but The New York Times is reporting that the frightening scenario is just on the horizon.
-Dozens of cities have been deemed to have have dangerously high water stress levels, leaving nearly a quarter of earth’s population to potentially face a serious water crisis.
+Dozens of cities have been deemed to have have dangerously high water stress levels, leaving nearly a quarter of Earth’s population to potentially face a serious water crisis.

 Already, many communities are struggling with ways to replenish their water sources.
 Dhaka, in Bangladesh, has resorted to drawing from aquifers that are hundreds of feet below ground to provide water for residential drinking as well as its garment industry.

 Other places are not so lucky to have water still remaining.
-For example, Chennai in India has almost no water left, having relied on groundwater for too long.
+For example, Chennai, in India, has almost no water left, having relied on groundwater for too long.

 In fact, several large cities, including Chennai, have recently suffered severe water shortages, according to the World Resources Institute.
-They geographically span the globe, from São Paulo, Brazil to Cape Town, South Africa.
+They geographically span the globe, from São Paulo, Brazil, to Cape Town, South Africa.
 Cape Town arguably had the largest scare of all, nearly reaching Day Zero — a term for when all dams run dry — after a three year drought.

 1.8 billion people at risk of severe water shortage, exacerbated by climate breakdown.
 The sheer scale of this is almost impossible to imagine. https://t.co/oqn8VrtiK9